-As of December 31, 2013, our pro forma net tangible book value was approximately \$19.6 million, or \$0.74 per share of common stock.
-Our pro forma net tangible book value per share represents the amount of our total tangible assets reduced by the amount of our total liabilities and divided by the total number of shares of our common stock outstanding as of December 31, 2013, giving effect to the conversion of all outstanding shares of our convertible preferred stock into shares of common stock, the net exercise of an outstanding warrant for 845,867 shares of our convertible preferred stock resulting in the issuance of 286,055 shares of common stock based on the initial public offering price of \$15.00 per share and the reclassification of the preferred stock warrant liability to additional paid-in capital, each immediately prior to the completion of this offering.
+As of December 31, 2013, our pro forma net tangible book value was approximately \$21.7 million, or \$0.41 per share of common stock.
+Our pro forma net tangible book value per share represents the amount of our total tangible assets reduced by the amount of our total liabilities and divided by the total number of shares of our common stock outstanding as of December 31, 2013, assuming the conversion of all outstanding shares of our convertible preferred stock into shares of common stock, the exercise in full for cash of an outstanding warrant for 845,867 shares of our convertible preferred stock and the conversion of such shares to common stock, and the reclassification of the preferred stock warrant liability to additional paid-in capital, each immediately prior to the completion of this offering.

-After giving effect to our sale in this offering of shares of our common stock at the initial public offering price of \$15.00 per share and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2013 would have been approximately \$91.8 million, or \$2.87 per share of our common stock.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$2.13 per share to our existing stockholders and an immediate dilution of \$12.13 per share to investors purchasing shares in this offering.
+After giving effect to our sale in this offering of shares of our common stock at an assumed initial public offering price of \$ per share, the midpoint of the price range reflected on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2013 would have been approximately \$ million, or \$ per share of our common stock.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to our existing stockholders and an immediate dilution of \$ per share to investors purchasing shares in this offering.